Hare & Tortoise Prototype.

 Autour du monde

-In 2016 Benoît Forget, the brain behind Purple Brain Games, asked me to lend the mechanism of Hare & Tortoise a gamification of Around the World in 80 Days (Le tour du monde en 80 jours), in a series devoted to games based on classic literary works.
+In 2016 Benoît Forget, the brain behind Purple Brain Games, asked me to lend the mechanism of Hare & Tortoise a gamification of Around the World in 80 Days (Le tour du monde en 80 jours), in series devoted to games based on classic literary works.
 I modified the mechanism by expanding the race track from 64 to 80 spaces (naturally!), and Benoît made some other changes to accord more closely with the details of Jules Verne's story.
 He also made some changes to the equivalent of the hare squares which I think introduced so great an element of chance into players' interactions as to reduce the strategic skill of the game by about half.

 Pirates and home-made versions